samlinux/htsc/meetup-260221/index.md

 ```
-If the chaoncode is ready
+If the chaincode is ready

 ```bash
 # package the node.js chaincode